Odinga, who's trailing by a 54%-45% split, wants an independent audit of a server

 On Thursday, Kerry said he was confident in the integrity of the Kenyan elections and praised the country’s election commission for its transparency and diligence.

-The 73-year-old Kerry is co-leading the Carter Center's mission of election observers, who released their preliminary observations a day after Odinga claimed early electronic election results had been compromised
+The 73-year-old Kerry is co-leading the Carter Center’s mission of election observers, who released their preliminary observations a day after Odinga claimed early electronic election results had been compromised by hackers.

 “The process is still underway.
 But we believe that the election’s commission in Kenya has put together a process that will allow each and every vote’s integrity to be proven,” Kerry said, noting that there were “little aberrations here and there.”